adriangb/xpresso/docs/tutorial/dependencies/README.md

 Xpresso's dependency injection API is modeled after [FastAPI].
 It is implemented as a standalone package called [di].
-The simplest form of dependency injection is requesting a dependency in your path function.
+The simplest form of dependency injection is requesting a dependency in your endpoint function.
 For simple cases, all we need to do is add a type annotation:

 ```python hl_lines="6"